remisansfamine/rmlg-fps/annexes/ReadMe.md

 The solution will only compile with C++ 20 standard (latest)

 The resources (obj, textures, mtl, etc) are in the zip file on sirius : REMOD/BIN/resources.

+The screenshots for the .md files are in Sirius.

 # Controls
 - **C** : Open inspector, and the interfaces of the Managers.